BioRadOpenSource/ish/README.md

 - AVX512
 - precompute the reverse profile for finding starts
     - is this actually good? or only for my test data?
+- Dynamic selection of the simd width based on the query length
+- the ish tool itself, doing index-free alignments

 Could try:
 - SIMDify the secondary score lookup